TEMZA DESIGN AND BUILD GUIDE-HOW TO REMOVE INTERIOR WALLS

 - It’s the job of the engineer to calculate how much steel you need for the building to be stable.
 But it’s down to you, your designer or your architect to make it look lovely.

 - The longer the wall span you want to knock down, the more steel you will need.
-To save costs, you might consider only opening up the spaces partially.
+To save costs, our interior design team suggest only opening up the spaces partially.

 - You can leave small ‘nibs’ of the existing wall on each side for the steam beam to rest upon.
 This is one option that lowers the amount of works, thus the cost.